SciddhantoSinha/Lane-Line-Detection-System/README.md

-# Lane Line Detection System using Computer Vision and OpenCV
+# Lane Line Detection System

 ## 📌 Project Overview
 This project focuses on developing a **Lane Line Detection System** using **Computer Vision techniques with OpenCV** in Python.
 The system aims to accurately **detect and track lane lines** from road images and real-time video streams, thereby assisting in **road safety** and forming a core component of **autonomous driving** and **driver assistance systems (ADAS)**.